clcain/nginx-https-proxy/README.md

 bash gen-cert.sh [domain name]
 ```

-## Creating a site configuration

-In `ngxin/sites-enabled`, copy `.example.com` into a new file, named to match the domain you would like to serve.
-Modify the contents of the example file to fit your domain.
+## Configuration

+You will want to obtain the certificate from Let's Encrypt using the command above before adding your site's configuration.

+To set up the HTTPS reverse proxy for your site, copy the [example configuration file](nginx-proxy/sites-enabled/.example.com) from `nginx-proxy/sites/enabled` to a new file in the same directory.
+Edit the certificate location to match your domain name.

 ## Launching the service